NaimAyat/UCLA_CS118/Lab2.md

 ## Socket Programming
 * What is the model for network programming?
   * Client-server
-* Where are we programming?
-  * At the app layer
 ## Abstraction Level
 * Clients and servers are both programs at the app layer
 * Transport layer is responsible for providing communication services